9th Floor, 82 Elizabeth Street

 8. Remunerate fairly and responsibly

-Due to the size of the Company, it has not been considered necessary to establish a remuneration committee.
+Due to the size of the Company, it has not been considered necessary to establish a Remuneration Committee.
 The Board is comprised of two non-executive Directors and one executive Director.
 The Board is responsible for determining and reviewing the remuneration of Directors, within parameters approved by shareholders, and of executives and consultants when such are appointed.
-No performance hurdles have been imposed on the executive Director, whose annual salary - which had been $72,000 for many years - was increased during the year to $120,000.

-No other benefits were paid to Directors during the year.
+The current remuneration of $2,500 per month for each of the non-executive Directors is below the aggregate amount of $150,000 per annum which was approved by shareholders.
 Remuneration of executives and consultants, when appointed, is determined by market conditions.
-No equity based payments or other benefits were paid to Directors or consultants during the year under review.
+No equity based payments or other benefits were paid to Directors or consultants during the year.